nios-students/docs/home/start/index.md

 features:
   - title: Glossary
-    details: Commonly Used NIOS Terms
+    details: All Info at one Page
     link: /wiki/Glossary
   - title: About
     details: About NIOS and Us!